 ThinkFun Thursday is everyone’s favorite day of the week.
 At the beginning of the year, I go through my rules.
 During the 7 minutes of ThinkFun Thursday, they are not allowed to talk, trade puzzles, or complain that it’s too hard.

-Over the years, I have amassed a large collection of one-player puzzles from Think Fun and other companies.
-Each puzzle, including Block by Block, 15, and Chocolate Fix, helps students develop spatial orientation, logic, and problem solving.
+Over the years, I have amassed a large collection of one-player puzzles.
+Each puzzle helps students develop spatial orientation, logic, and problem solving.

 Since the puzzles use a different type of intelligence than traditional math, they allow students of all skill levels to experience success.
 A number of my students with learning disabilities have surprised their peers with how quickly and accurately they can solve some really complex puzzles.